Skip navigation bar

 Nearly all bicyclist deaths (92%) occurred as a result of crashes with motor vehicles.

-• Large vehicles (trucks, buses) were involved in almost one-third (32%) of fatal crashes, but they make up approximately 15% of vehicles on NYC roadways.
+• Large vehicles (trucks, buses) were involved in almost one-third (32%) of fatal crashes.

 • Most fatal crashes (89%) occurred at or near intersections.